Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 Your dog must demonstrate appropriate behavior while in the store.
 This includes remaining calm around other animals, responding to basic commands, and not displaying aggression toward people or pets.
 Dogs that bark excessively, pull aggressively on leashes, or show signs of fear-based or territorial aggression may be asked to leave for everyone's safety.

-Are Service Dogs Welcome at Petco?
+Service Dogs Are Welcomed at Petco

 Service dogs receive full access rights at Petco locations under the Americans with Disabilities Act (ADA).
 These specially trained animals perform specific tasks for individuals with disabilities and are legally permitted in all areas accessible to the public.